trustedlogin/trustedlogin-connector/readme.txt

 - Added `trustedlogin_connector_prepare_data()` to replace deprecated `trusted_login_vendor_prepare_data()` function.
 - Logging now uses `WP_Filesystem` to write the log files.
 - Renamed the Composer package to `trustedlogin/trustedlogin-connector`
+- Required PHP version is now 7.2 or higher
 - Renamed actions (deprecated actions will be removed in a future release):
   - `trustedlogin_vendor` to `trustedlogin_connector`
   - `trustedlogin_vendor_settings_saved` to `trustedlogin_connector_settings_saved`